dask/dask-image/docs/quickstart.rst

 https://github.com/dask/dask-examples

+You can find the dask-image quickstart notebook in the `applications` folder of this repository.
 All the example notebooks are available to launch with mybinder and test out interactively.

 An Even Quicker Start